-In my last column, I outlined what I consider to be the essential ingredients for a high-quality landscape photograph (OP, April 2007).
+In my last column, I outlined what I consider to be landscape photograph (OP, April 2007).
 I mentioned that the quality of light was one of those major ingredients.
 Certainly, this is an obvious part of good photography, but it merits further discussion.
 It’s one thing to photograph and hope for the best, even if you go out at the generally optimal times.
 It’s another thing to be a disciple of light, a lifelong student of the nuances of light on the landscape.
 If you take time to study the lighting conditions that occur at your favorite locations over a long period of time, you’ll be doing what most landscape masters have done: become an expert on those locations.